timeplus-io/docs/docs/apikey.md

 # API Key

 The REST API of Timeplus Enterprise is secured by API key.
-Currently this is only enabled in Timeplus Enterprise SaaS edition and will be available for self-hosted deployment soon.
+Currently this is only enabled in Timeplus Enterprise SaaS edition.
+For Timeplus Enterprise self-hosted deployments, you need to set HTTP Authorization header to be `Basic [Base64 encoded user:password]`.

 You need to create an API key to access the Timeplus REST API.
 Here’s how to create one: